msteinhoff/bysu/DESIGN.md

 The command will exit with -10 when the snapshot already exists in the repository (based on the given sha256 checksum).

+The backup service organizes snapshots per application and instance.
+For each application (and optional instance) a retention policy can be configured.
+It defines how many snapshots are kept at any point in time.

+When new snapshots enter the service, the backup service adds them to the repository and purges old snapshots automatically based on the retention policy, while keeping a sufficient number of snapshots available.
 The backup service can decide to ignore snapshots with checksums already stored in the repository.

-When a new snapshot enters the service, it is determined in which bucket it must be stored:

-- `daily`: every snapshot
-- `weekly`: snapshots on the last day of the week
-- `monthly`: snapshots on the last day of the month
-- `yearly`: snapshots on the last day of the year

-Each bucket has a different retention policy:

-- `daily`: snapshots of the last 7 days
-- `weekly`: snapshots of the last 4 weeks
-- `monthly`: snapshots of the last 12 months
-- `yearly`: snapshots kept forever

-All snapshots can be further replicated to another off-site host or copied to tapes, but this is out of scope for BYSU.
+Snapshots can be further replicated to another off-site host or copied to tapes, but this is out of scope for BYSU.

 ### Snapshot data